 Murales De Mi Tio Exhibition...

-The Armenian Studies Program and the Henry Madden Library, in cooperation with the Mémorial de la Shoah, presents the exhibition “Genocides of the 20th Century.”
-The exhibit includes information about the Armenian Genocide, the Jewish Holocaust and the Rwandan...Read More on the Genocides Exhibition
+The Armenian Studies Program and the Henry Madden Library, in cooperation with the Mémorial de la Shoah, presents the exhibition “Genocides of the 20th Century,” which was designed, created and distributed by the Mémorial de la Shoah in Paris, France.
+The exhibit...Read More on the Genocides Exhibition

 Wish your organization was better at fundraising?
 Want to know which national foundations match your mission, and how to apply for that grant?
 Then come to the Henry Madden Library this July for an informative workshop on using the Foundation Directory Online to identify those funding agencies that match the work...Read More on the Fundraiser Workshop